 How do we accomplish this?

 We need to ensure our caring staff is observant, aware and trained to identify instances they find themselves repeatedly apologizing to customers.
-If frequent apologies exist, it’s valuable feedback signaling an issue with our service or product.
+Frequent apologies are valuable feedback signaling an issue with our service or product.
 There needs to be a quick and clear communication channel to report the issues to the managers/owners for effective resolution.

 Apologizing for shortfalls, mishaps or mistakes is good customer service.
-If apologies are frequent, it’s a clear indication there’s a problem needing attention.
+However, in high frequency, apologies are a clear indication there’s a problem begging for attention.

 For Business Owners